TangibleInc/template-system/elandel/readme.md

 - Static site generation
 - Sites interacting with each other: move/copy/sync content, shared users

-As the project develops, it will include a comprehensive test suite; documentation of language features with live examples; and an open pattern library of templates that can be copy-and-pasted.
+As the project develops, it will include a comprehensive test suite; documentation of language features with live examples; and an open pattern library of templates.

 ### Inspiration